christsven/H.E.A.T/scenarios/SCENARIO Narva.md

 The VJTF is characterized by its high readiness and ability to rapidly deploy within a few days' notice.
 It serves as a visible demonstration of NATO's commitment to collective defense and the security of its member states.
 The force is capable of conducting a range of missions, including crisis response, deterrence, and reinforcement operations.

-The VJTF acts as a deterrent by demonstrating NATO's preparedness and resolve to respond to any potential threats to the alliance.
+It acts as a deterrent by demonstrating NATO's preparedness and resolve to respond to any potential threats to the alliance.
 It provides an enhanced level of assurance to member states in times of increased tensions or instability.
 The force is trained and equipped to operate in a wide range of scenarios, from conventional warfare to hybrid threats and emerging security challenges.

 ### Deployment situation